synd007/Terraform---EC2---EBS/README.md

 OUTPUT
 The public IP address of the EC2 instance is printed on completion.
 Visit the IP in a browser to view the hosted page.

+Dont forget to destroy the test infrastructure using "Terraform destroy"